dehphsu/example-php-repository/README.md

      phpmd          Generate pmd.xml using PHPMD
      phpunit        Run unit tests using PHPUnit and generates junit.xml and clover.xml prepare        Create artifact directories
+     server         Start a PHP server to view the outputs

     Subtargets:
     -------------------------------------------------------------------------------